About the Fellowship

 The Fellowship seeks to create an enduring legacy to Frank’s advocacy and deep personal commitment to helping other families like his connect to vital resources.

-In July 2022, The Arc of Northern Virginia announced the selection of Joseph Albert as its inaugural recipient of the Frank Trippett Advocacy and Outreach Fellowship, serving through the end of May 2023.
+In August of 2023, The Arc of Northern Virginia announced the appointment of Rob Hudson as the Frank Trippett Advocacy and Outreach Fellow.

 Advocacy questions?
 We have your answers!